KMS74/Next.js-Shopping-Cart-App/README.md

 - Allows users to add products to their cart.
 - Allows users to view the contents of their cart.
 - Allows users to edit the quantity of items in their cart or remove items entirely.
-- React Material UI custome theme
+- React Material UI custom theme
 - Toggle between light and dark theme

 ## Contributing